uzh-rpg/IROS2020-FPV-VIO-Competition/README.md

 ## Deadline

-The **deadline to submit the estimated trajectories and report is Sunday, September 27th, 2020**.
+The **deadline to submit the estimated trajectories and report is Sunday, September 27th, 2020.
+Submit [here](https://form.jotform.com/201473389108356)**.

 ## Table of Contents: